 Toward the end of the 19th century, Bull Durham Tobacco changed hands quite a few times, finally settling in ownership by American Tobacco Company.
 In 1901, The Golden Belt Manufacturing Company had a new factory built, half being a cotton mill, and half being where the pouches were made.
 Since part of the process still involved a tie string being sewn on by hand, 50 houses were also built alongside the factory to house the families that worked there.

-The factory then grew and changed with the company over the years as buildings and warehouses were added to keep up with the space needed for production, with WWI bringing an all time high in demand for the textile industry.
+The factory grew and changed with the company over the years as buildings and warehouses were added to keep up with the space needed for production; especially during WWI which brought an all time high demand for the textile industry.

-Although this boom in the textile industry didn’t last very long after the war, Golden Belt was able to adapt and change to keep with the times.
-The facility evolved from a cotton mill to a paper and cardboard manufacturing site, and then to plastics manufacturing and eventually printing the cigarette labels for Bull Durham Tobacco Company.
+Although this boom didn’t last very long after the war, Golden Belt was able to adapt and change to keep with the times.
+The facility evolved from a cotton mill to a paper and cardboard manufacturing site, and then to plastics manufacturing.
+Eventually the building would return to it’s roots, printing the cigarette labels for Bull Durham Tobacco Company.

-Again, Golden Belt Manufacturing Company changed hands a number of times throughout the years, and in 1996, it was finally donated to the Durham Housing Authority when the Brown and Williamson Tobacco company failed to find a private buyer.
+In 1996 the building it was donated to the Durham Housing Authority when the Brown and Williamson Tobacco company failed to find a private buyer.

-It wasn’t until 2004 when the building was put up for sale again by the city of Durham, only this time, there were buyers waiting who were ready to revitalize the factory.
+It wasn’t until 2004 when the building was put up for sale again by the city of Durham, only this time, there were buyers waiting, ready to revitalize the factory.
 Major renovations began in 2009, and business owners Dodd and Michelle Aldred created a beautiful event space within the old Golden Belt Manufacturing building.
-Although a lot of work was needed, Dodd and Michelle were honored to be back in their hometown and running a business that they love.
+Although a lot of work was needed, Dodd and Michelle were honored to be back in their hometown, running a business that they love.